 In animal studies, BPC-157 has consistently shown the ability to promote healing across a variety of tissues: tendons, ligaments, muscles, nerves, bones, and even the lining of blood vessels.
 It’s also shown significant gastrointestinal protective effects, healing ulcers and colitis in rodent models.

-Research in the Journal of Applied Physiology found that BPC-157 significantly accelerated tendon fibroblast outgrowth, increased cell survival under oxidative stress, and boosted cell migration in a dose-dependent manner.
-The study showed BPC-157 activates the FAK-paxillin pathway, which is critical for cell movement and tissue repair.
+Research in the Journal of Applied Physiology found BPC-157 significantly accelerated tendon fibroblast outgrowth, increased cell survival under oxidative stress, and boosted cell migration in a dose-dependent manner, the cellular version of a construction crew arriving faster and working through more damage without getting overwhelmed.

-Beyond soft tissue, there’s emerging evidence that BPC-157 accelerates bone fracture repair through its angiogenic properties.
-Since bone healing depends heavily on vascular ingrowth, BPC-157’s ability to rapidly form new blood vessel networks may speed up the mineralization process.
+Beyond soft tissue, there’s emerging evidence that BPC-157 accelerates bone fracture repair through the same blood-vessel mechanism.
+Bone healing depends heavily on vascular ingrowth, so anything that rapidly builds new vessel networks tends to speed up the mineralization process too.

 One thing that makes BPC-157 unique: it’s surprisingly stable in stomach acid.
 This means it can be taken orally for gut-related issues, though most people still prefer injections for musculoskeletal injuries since you can target the affected area more directly.